groverkaran/django-comments-tree/docs/tutorial.rst

 Threads
 =======

 Up until this point in the tutorial django-comments-tree has been configured to disallow nested comments.
 Every comment is at thread level 0.
-It is so because by default the setting :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` is set to 0.
+It is so because by default the setting :setting:`COMMENTS_TREE_MAX_THREAD_LEVEL` is set to 0.

-When the :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` is greater than 0, comments below the maximum thread level may receive replies that will nest inside each other up to the maximum thread level.
-A comment in a the thread level below the :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` can show a **Reply** link that allows users to send nested comments.
+When the :setting:`COMMENTS_TREE_MAX_THREAD_LEVEL` is greater than 0, comments below the maximum thread level may receive replies that will nest inside each other up to the maximum thread level.
+A comment in a the thread level below the :setting:`COMMENTS_TREE_MAX_THREAD_LEVEL` can show a **Reply** link that allows users to send nested comments.

-In this section we will enable nested comments by modifying :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` and apply some changes to our ``blog_detail.html`` template.
+In this section we will enable nested comments by modifying :setting:`COMMENTS_TREE_MAX_THREAD_LEVEL` and apply some changes to our ``blog_detail.html`` template.

 We can make use of two template tags, :ttag:`render_xtdcomment_tree` and :ttag:`get_xtdcomment_tree`.
 The former renders a template with the comments while the latter put the comments in a nested data structure in the context of the template.

-We will also introduce the setting :setting:`COMMENTS_XTD_LIST_ORDER`, that allows altering the default order in which the comments are sorted in the list.
+We will also introduce the setting :setting:`COMMENTS_TREE_LIST_ORDER`, that allows altering the default order in which the comments are sorted in the list.
 By default comments are sorted by thread and their position inside the thread, which turns out to be in ascending datetime of arrival.
 In this example we will list newer comments first.

 Let's start by editing ``tutorial/settings.py`` to set up the maximum thread level to 1 and a comment ordering such that newer comments are retrieve first:

    .. code-block:: python

-       COMMENTS_XTD_MAX_THREAD_LEVEL = 1  # default is 0
+       COMMENTS_TREE_MAX_THREAD_LEVEL = 1  # default is 0
-       COMMENTS_XTD_LIST_ORDER = ('-thread_id', 'order')  # default is ('thread_id', 'order')
+       COMMENTS_TREE_LIST_ORDER = ('-submit_date',)  # default is ('submit_date',)

 Now we have to modify the blog post detail template to load the ``comments_xtd`` templatetag and make use of :ttag:`render_xtdcomment_tree`.
 We also want to move the comment form from the bottom of the page to a more visible position right below the blog post, followed by the list of comments.